Intelligent-CAT-Lab/AlphaTrans/README.md

 This repository contains artifacts of AlphaTrans from the paper ["Repository-Level Compositional Code Translation and Validation"](https://arxiv.org/abs/2410.24117).

 ## Getting Started
 We provide a [`Dockerfile`](/Dockerfile) which installs all necessary dependencies to reproduce the results of AlphaTrans.
-Please execute the following to create a docker image and execute the container in interactive mode:
+Please download [Docker](https://www.docker.com/), and then execute the following to create a docker image and execute the container in interactive mode:

 ```
 docker build --no-cache -t alphatrans .